Challenges of Working With Kids in the 21st Century: Special Topics in Child & Adolescent Psychodynamic Psychotherapy

 3. To locate resources that guide parents in teaching children to be responsible participants in a digital world.

 Tammy Kaminer, Ph.D. is a clinical psychologist in private practice on the upper west side.
 Her clinical, teaching, and research background is in the areas of developmental delays, mother-child interaction, and attachment.

 Growing Up in Two Homes: Creating a Safe Space for a Child or Adolescent to Grow in the Context of Divorce

 Instructor: Lisa Dubinsky, Psy.D.

 This class will focus on the role of the therapist working with the parents and child.
 We will discuss the conceptual and practical aspects of the parent work.
 This includes helping parents to empathize with their child's experience, to make developmentally sound decisions, and to choose appropriate language to prepare and explain the process of separation and divorce.
 We will also discuss how divorce affects children at different ages, and therapeutic interventions including play, art, writing and, of course, talk therapy.

-1. Participants will learn how to assess the developmental/emotional needs of children at different ages within the context of separation/divorce.
+1. Participants will assess the developmental/emotional needs of children at different ages within the context of separation/divorce.

-2. Participants will learn ways to help parents adequately empathize with their child's needs and work in tandem.
+2. Participants will discuss ways to help parents adequately empathize with their child's needs and work in tandem.

-3. Participants will learn useful and practical suggestions/strategies for parents.
+3. Participants will explain useful and practical suggestions/strategies for parents.

 Summer Break – no class July or August